Margaret Court

-Margaret Court AC MBE (née Smith; born 16 July 1942), also known as Margaret Smith Court, is an Australian retired former world No. 1 tennis player and a Christian minister.
-Considered one of the greatest tennis players of all time, her 24 major singles titles and total of 64 major titles (including 19 Grand Slam women's doubles and 21 Grand Slam mixed doubles titles) are the most in tennis history.
+Margaret Court AC MBE (née Smith; born 16 July 1942), also known as Margaret Smith Court, is an Australian former world number 1 tennis player and a Christian minister.
+Her 24 women's singles major titles and total of 64 major titles (including 19 major women's doubles and 21 major mixed doubles titles) are the most in tennis history.

 Court was born in Albury, New South Wales.
 In 1960, aged 17, she won the first of seven consecutive Australian Open singles titles.
-She completed a Career Grand Slam at the age of 21 with her victory at Wimbledon in 1963.
+She completed the career Grand Slam in singles aged 21 with her victory at Wimbledon in 1963.
 Taking a brief hiatus in 1966 and 1967, Court played as an amateur until the advent of the Open Era in 1968.
-She completed a Grand Slam by winning all four major singles titles in 1970, part of a record six consecutive major singles victories.
-She gave birth to her first child in 1972, but returned to tennis later in the year and won three Grand Slam singles titles in 1973.
+She completed the Grand Slam by winning all four major singles titles in 1970, part of a record six consecutive major singles victories.
+Court gave birth to her first child in 1972, but returned to tennis later in the year and won three major singles titles in 1973.
 She took similar breaks after her second and third children were born, retiring from the game in 1977.